-One of the most popular low carb substitutes to rice is cauliflower rice — and for good reason.
-Cauliflower rice can be found in your local grocery store pre-packaged, but it can be made just as easy at home if you have a cheese grater or food processor.
+One of the most popular low-carb substitutes to rice is cauliflower rice — and for good reason.
+Cauliflower rice is available at your local grocery store pre-packaged, but it can be made just as easy at home if you have a cheese grater or food processor.

-Being a cruciferous vegetable, cauliflower is a nutritional powerhouse.
-Other vegetables in the cruciferous family include broccoli, Brussels sprouts, kale, cabbage and bok choy, to name a few.
+A cruciferous vegetable, cauliflower is a nutritional powerhouse.
+Other vegetables in the cruciferous family include broccoli, Brussels sprouts, kale, cabbage, and bok choy, to name a few.

-Cauliflower can help reduce the risk of certain cancers, improve digestion and help balance hormones.
-Itis a strong source of vitamins C and K. It helps fight inflammation, which has been shown to be the root cause of most chronic diseases.
+Cauliflower can help reduce the risk of certain cancers and improve digestion.
+It’s a strong source of vitamins C and K. It helps fight inflammation, which has been shown to be the root cause of most chronic diseases[*][*][*].

-Cauliflower rice is a powerful inflammation fighter because of its abundance of antioxidants and anti-inflammatory properties which help to minimize free radicals and oxidative stress in our bodies.
+Cauliflower rice is a powerful inflammation fighter because of its abundance of antioxidants and anti-inflammatory properties, which help to minimize free radicals and oxidative stress in your body[*].

 Find the Best Rice Substitutes for You

-Struggling to find low carb alternatives to your favorite rice-based dishes?
-Combing your local grocery store for these five low carb rice substitutes should be easy.
-You can utilize almost any vegetable if you aren’t able to find the ones listed above.
+Struggling to find low-carb alternatives to your favorite rice-based dishes?
+Combing your local grocery store for these five low-carb rice substitutes should be easy.
+You can use almost any keto-friendly vegetables if you aren’t able to find the ones listed above.